From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

 Kreig and Rekeisha didn杏吧专区檛 only grow closer with each other as they completed the program.
 They also found a community of educators, passionate about supporting each other, even beyond the classroom.

-杏吧专区淎t some point in the program, we created a text group, and it was one of the best things ever,杏吧专区 recalls Rekeisha. 杏吧专区淓very day, we would check in on each other, encourage each other, remind each other.
-It kept us accountable, and we built those relationships with each other.
+杏吧专区淎t some point in the program, we created a text group.
+It was one of the best things ever,杏吧专区 says Rekeisha. 杏吧专区淓very day, we would check in on each other, encourage each other, remind each other.
+It kept us accountable, and we built those connections with each other.
 We杏吧专区檙e still texting each other, wishing each other happy birthday, and all that.杏吧专区

 杏吧专区淭he professors are just flat out wonderful.
 And I mean that from an instructional standpoint and a personal standpoint.
 They really have your best interests at heart,杏吧专区 says Kreig. 杏吧专区淚 can杏吧专区檛 say that I didn杏吧专区檛 expect a great education, but I don杏吧专区檛 know that my expectations were that high.
 Everything we need to be leaders in our parish was presented to us by UL.杏吧专区